yhsesq/llm/README.md

 # llm
-LLM repository
+LLM repository for PetChat

 To use :
-Replace AWS account ID and keys as well as account number in the terraform/provider.tf OpenAI key in settings.php will also need to be replaced if the free one provided does not provide enough queries/day.
+Replace AWS account ID and keys as well as account number in the terraform/provider.tf if you dont want to use GitHub Secrets.
+Groq key in settings.php will also need to be replaced if the free one provided does not provide enough queries/day.
+Needs a my-key-pair in AWS for injecting into the machines.
+Deploys to us-west-2.

 How it works :
 The ci-cd yaml file is called by Github Actions on merge.